Analysis of error propagation in particle filters with approximation: Bounds on errors induced by sampling

-Choosing $\varepsilon = \varepsilon\sqrt{N}$ and rearranging terms completes the proof. \end{proof} The following corollary containing a more tractable variation of the previous theorem can be useful for deriving the exponential inequalities for the particle approximations of Feynman-Kac models. \begin{corollary} For any sequence of $\mathcal{E}$--measurable functions $(h_k)_{k \geq 1}$ such that $\mu_k(h_k) = 0$ for all $k \geq 1$ we have for any $\varepsilon$
+The following corollary, containing a more tractable variation of the previous theorem, can be useful for deriving the exponential inequalities for the particle approximations of Feynman--Kac models. \begin{corollary} For any $\mathcal{E}$-measurable function $h$ such that $\sigma(h) < \infty$, we have for any $\varepsilon$